jlord/old-site/work.md

   </div>
 </div>

-Here are some [selected projects](arch-urban-design.html) from my work in architecture and urban design.
+Here are some [selected projects](arch-urban-design.html) from my work in architecture, urban design and year as a Code for America fellow.

 ## Graphics